Klank93/otMapGenPublic/README.md

 of the generator, and I've been experimenting with them.

 Be aware that, the order of specific functions execution in the generation scripts can have the impact on the whole generation process!
-Get to know this tool well before you'll start changing the order of execution of specific functions!
+Familiarize yourself with this tool before changing the order of execution of specific functions!

-Feel free to create your own schema files, based and following the existing ones!
+Feel also free to create your own schema files, based and following the existing ones!

 -----------------------